 Guide to MBNA credit cards

-In the 1990s the credit card lender moved into the UK and Ireland and in 2006 it became the European credit card arm of Bank of America, one of the largest financial institutions in the world.
+In the 1990s the credit card lender moved into the UK and Ireland and in 2016 it was bought by Lloyds Banking Group.

 MBNA now boasts a large portfolio of credit cards, including balance transfer cards, cards for purchases and low rate cards.

 MBNA credit cards are fully regulated by the city regulator the Financial Conduct Authority (FCA).

 Credit cards give you valuable consumer protection that cash and debit cards don’t.
 Under Section 75 of the Consumer Credit Act, if you pay for goods or services using a credit card, the card provider is jointly liable with the retailer if something goes wrong.